Commissioning editor

 - Most opportunities are in London and the South East.
 Oxford, Cambridge and Edinburgh are also important centres.

-- The work can be pressurised at times when dealing with financial budgets and working to tight deadlines.
+- The job involves close liaison with literary agents and editorial, marketing and design colleagues, and can be pressurised at times when dealing with financial budgets and working to tight deadlines.

 Qualifications